nirvati/website-next/content/en/index.md

   ::::app-store-ai-apps{class="mb-4"}
   ::::

-  No registration or privacy leaks, with AI integration on these and other apps.
+  No registration or privacy leaks, with AI integration on these and various other apps.

   :::